-Legacy gifts — also known as planned gifts — are an important source of support for the GLBT Historical Society.
-Such gifts involve designating the society as beneficiary in your estate planning.
+Legacy gifts — also known as planned gifts — involve designating the GLBT Historical Society as a beneficiary in your estate planning.
 A planned gift provides tax advantages to the donor, just as it benefits the GLBT Historical Society.

 Legacy Circle members may designate their planned gift to be used in the following ways:

 Maintaining our regular operations.
-You gift will directly support the operations of the GLBT Historical Society, such as running the archives, the museum and other programs.
+Your gift will directly support the operations of the GLBT Historical Society, including running the archives, the museum and additional programs.

-Growing our Endowment Fund.
-Your gift will be wisely invested and the proceeds of the fund used to support the work of the GLBT Historical Society, including special projects such as our planned New Museum of LGBTQ History and Culture in San Francisco.
+Growing our Annual Fund.
+Your gift will be wisely invested and the proceeds of the fund used to support the work of the Society, including special projects such as our planned New Museum of LGBTQ History and Culture in San Francisco.

 There are many ways to become a member of the Legacy Circle and ensure the GLBT Historical Society’s future through your estate planning: